Sailee-Chitnis-Kilowott/training_csharp/README.md

 Three functions are used in "stats.cs":
 1 - mean() function
   Calculated the sum of the array and stored it in variable "sum".
-  Then calculate mean by dividing sum with the size of the array and store the result in variable "resultMean".
+  Then calculate mean by dividing sum with the size of the array and stored the result in variable "resultMean".
   The resultMean will have the required mean.

 2 - median() function
   Sort the array
-  Then check where the size of the array is odd or even If the size is even then we get 2 numbers as the middle elements then find the average of both the numbers and store it in variable "resultMedian" else the middle element will be the median and store it in the variable "resultMedian".
+  Then check where the size of the array is odd or even If the size is even then we get 2 numbers as the middle elements then find the average of both the numbers and stored it in variable "resultMedian" else the middle element will be the median and stored it in the variable "resultMedian".
   The resultMedium will have the required median.

 3 - mode() function